-This small batch brownie recipe is baked in a 9×5 inch loaf pan and makes just 8 super chocolatey, fudgy brownies.
+These small batch brownies are baked in a loaf pan, yielding just 8 super chocolatey, fudgy brownies.
 It’s a one bowl, no mixer recipe that takes just half an hour to make!
+This is a great way to make brownies for two to four people.

-So I know 2020 was the year of (among…many things) small batch recipes, but even before that I found myself gravitating towards smaller versions of recipes in the ordinary course.
+If you haven’t already noticed, I focus on creating simple yet sophisticated smaller batch dessert recipes.
 Not only do small batch recipes use less ingredients, they take a lot less time!
-And they produce just enough to tide two people over on dessert for a couple of nights without overdoing it.
+And they produce just enough to tide 2-4 people over on dessert for a couple of nights without overdoing it.

 Sometimes, you just have to have brownies now but you don’t want a full 9×13 pan of them.
 Sometimes, you want a super fudgy homemade brownie within 30 minutes.
 This recipe is for all of those times.